 You’ll find them in four sizes – small to extra large – and a wide variety of colors.

 - They seem to be not as durable as others

 Is there such a thing as too much softness when you’re running?
-These socks are our most cushioned ones, and to back up their quality promise, they come with a Lifetime Guarantee.
+These socks are the most cushioned ones we reviewed, and to back up their quality promise, they come with a Lifetime Guarantee.

 They have added compression support in the arch, which feels soft on the feet while absorbing shock.
 They’re a great extra layer in addition to your shoes!

-A heel tab and seamless toes enhance the comfort factor, the anatomical left/right foot design means a more snug fit and appropriately-placed cushioning.
+A heel tab and seamless toes enhance the comfort factor, and the anatomical left/right foot design means a snugger fit and appropriately-placed cushioning.

 - Maximum, thick cushioning

 - Some runners may find them too restrictive